Unitarity bounds with subthreshold and anomalous cuts for $b$-hadron decays: Subthreshold branch cuts

 Note that this outer function depends on both thresholds: $s_\Gamma$ and $s_+$.
 Using the mapping $z(q^2, s_\Gamma)$ and \refeq{phip}, \refeq{match-new1} can be written as

 which has exactly the same form of \refeq{pre-BGL-UB} and hence, using \refeq{GGp},

 We have therefore derived the first model-independent and unitarity-bounded parametrization for $f_+^{BK}$.
 This parametrization can be extended to other FFs and transitions.
-While the extension is generally straightforward --- requiring only the calculation of outer functions and the use of appropriate Blaschke factors --- two specific cases require further consideration.
+While its extension is generally straightforward --- requiring only the calculation of outer functions and the use of appropriate Blaschke factors --- two specific cases require further consideration.

 The first is when the term $\Delta\chi^J$ is not negligible.
-This can potentially occur when $(s_\Gamma-s_+)/s_\Gamma\sim\cO(1)$, a condition that is satisfied exclusively by certain non-local FFs in rare semileptonic decays.
-These FFs are discussed in the next section.
+This can potentially occur when $(s_+ - s_\Gamma)/s_\Gamma\sim\cO(1)$, a condition that is satisfied by certain non-local FFs in rare semileptonic decays.\footnote{ The quantity $(s_+-s_\Gamma)/s_\Gamma$ can be relatively large even for (local) FFs of decays involving excited mesons or baryons.
+In such cases, a careful estimate of $\Delta \chi^J$ is necessary.
+Importantly, a technique to suppress the contribution of $\Delta \chi^J$ is discussed at the end of this section. } These FFs are discussed in the next section.

 The second is when the considered FF has a pole between $s_\Gamma$ and $s_+$.
 This happens for instance in the FF $f_0^{BK}(q^2)$, defined as